 Objective 1(a): Assess, cultivate and develop WBA programs and events to help new lawyers obtain skills for success and to offer resources for mid-level and senior lawyers to advance in their careers and to achieve success (for example, expand the current job board program or develop a program to incubate woman-owned law firms).

-Objective 1(b): Identify opportunities to collaborate with other organizations and other valuable resources for members.
+Objective 1(c): Identify opportunities to collaborate with other organizations and other valuable resources for members.

-Objective 1(c): Engage solo and small firm members
+Objective 1(d): Engage solo and small firm members.

 Objective 2: Create a WBA model for professional leadership development that will enhance women lawyers’ ability to achieve professional success through a designed series of programs and events.